op06072/NeoAsitop/README.md

 - [tlkh](https://github.com/tlkh) for the project [asitop](https://github.com/tlkh/asitop) that inspired me to start this project.
 - [BitesPotatoBacks](https://github.com/BitesPotatoBacks) for the project [SocPowerBuddy](https://github.com/BitesPotatoBacks/SocPowerBuddy) that gave me the way to replace powermetrics.
 - [exelban](https://github.com/exelban) for the project [stats](https://github.com/exelban/stats) that gave me the way to get sensor value.
+- [macmade](https://github.com/macmade) for the project [Hot](https://github.com/macmade/Hot) that gave me the way to get soc throttle status.